Data Center FAQs

 Is the project area zoned for a data center?

 Yes.
-The Project Site is zoned Light Industrial, recommended by the City of Wilmington’s Planning Commission on July 1, 2025, and subsequently approved by Wilmington City Council on August 7, 2025.
+The project site is zoned Light Industrial, recommended by the City of Wilmington’s Planning Commission on July 1, 2025, and subsequently approved by Wilmington City Council on August 7, 2025.

 In addition, an amendment to the Zoning Code adding “Use-Specific Requirements” for data centers was recommended by the City of Wilmington’s Planning Commission on June 3, 2025, and approved by Wilmington City Council on July 17, 2025.
 As a part of the City’s Zoning Code, the following will be required as part of any data center project: